What You’ll Learn 🎯

 Y harmonic cut | X | 3D graph |

-How to add a Processing marker to a channel on 2D or a 3D graph?
+How to Add a Processing Marker to a Channel on a 2D or 3D Graph

 What is a marker table?